Understanding DNS Query Usage

 - Identify traffic patterns and peak usage days

-- Spot unusual spikes that might indicate issues
+- Spot unusual spikes that might indicate DNS attacks or misconfigurations

 - Plan capacity based on growth trends